historic-trails/website/sites/alyssa-lemke-rabbit-ear-mountain.md

 ### Visiting Today

-Rabbit Ear is considered one of the most preserved and nearly untouched landmarks apart of the Santa Fe Trail.
-The three spots that were frequently used as camps by the travelers were all located by sources of water.
-Today, these are now places where people can camp as well.
-These campsites are located and open to visitors: the McNees Crossing on Corrumpa (or McNees) Creek, Turkey Creek Camp on what is now called Alamos Creek, and Rabbit Ears Camp on Cienequilla Creek.
+Rabbit Ear is considered one of the most preserved and nearly untouched landmarks that is precerved and recognized landmark located on the Santa Fe Trail.
+There are three spots that have been preserved for mondern day use and visiting.
+These sites were frequently used as camps by the travelers, all of which are located by sources of water.
+The campsites that are located and open to visitors are the the McNees Crossing on Corrumpa (or McNees) Creek, Turkey Creek Camp on what is now called Alamos Creek, and Rabbit Ears Camp on Cienequilla Creek.